Second Largest Number In Array Java

 Second Lowest Number In Array Java [ Using Loops ]

-As we are discussing about how to find the second largest element in the array, sometime in interviews it was also asked to find out the second Highest and Second lowest elements of the array.
+As we discussed how to find the second largest element in the array, we were also sometimes asked to find the second highest and second lowest elements of the array in interviews.

 • Else check if(second > arr[i]) then set second = arr[i]

-• After complete iteration print the value of second.
+• After complete iteration, print the value of the second.

 package com.softwaretestingo.interviewprograms;